Our Mission

 I am the son of two first-generation immigrants who came to the United States with little more than hope, persistence, and a belief that things could be better for their children.
 They built a life through sacrifice.
 I grew up shaped by both their brilliance and their blind spots.
 By their warmth and their silences.
 By the lessons they passed down and the ones they never had the language to explain.

-A Tiger Cub is still growing — just like Bojji, and just like me.
-And maybe that is the point.
-Connection is not a finished product.
-It is something we build together.
+A Tiger Cub is still growing, just like me.
+Maybe that is the point.
+Community is never finished.
+It is something we create together, one conversation, one gathering, and one relationship at a time.

 Meet the Team